orbiterforum/redirector/README.md

 During the migration a JSON file will be generated with, for each add-on, the legacy id, ohm uuid and the new resource URI.
 The application listens on the old OHM endpoints, looks up the requested ID and returns the new URL for this add-on.
+The resources.json file is fetched from one of the spaces on Digital Ocean.

 ## Settings